How to Troubleshoot Central Vacuum Systems

 - Check fitting just inside inlet and just inside or right at the power unit for stuck debris.

 - Isolate exactly where clog is - by determining the inlet furthest from the vacuum unit that is not suctioning well.
 The clog is between that inlet and the unit and is the one you will be working on.
-You can also find the clog by running 1 styrofoam ball (each numbered) through each inlet.
+You can also find the clog by running a numbered styrofoam ball through each inlet.
 Find which balls made it to the power unit.

 - Run electrician's fish-tape or plumber's snake, through pipe and try to hook object/clog.

 - Put hose end in, plug end to build pressure, then suddenly release.
-Do this with your hand over the hose end.
+Use your hand to cover/plug the hose.
 Try this multiple times from various inlets.
-The release will send a shock wave through the pipes and over time release the clog.
+The release will send a shock wave through the pipes, and over time release the clog.

 - You can even plug the hose into the unit, disconnect the intake pipe, and bring the hose to the clogged inlet and suction it out.